-I’ve written a couple of versions for this “About Me” page and they all end up sounding cheesy and sales-y (thanks Life Coach), which I hate with a passion far greater than even yoga.
+Honestly I’ve written a couple of versions of this “About Me” page and they all end up sounding cheesy and sales-y (thanks Life Coach!), which I hate with a passion far greater than even yoga.
 So I’d rather just dive in far too quickly than is advised.
 And be way more honest than is socially acceptable.

 And since this is my website, I’d like to jump right into my credentials.
 Again yes, according to Marketing 101, one should be a little more tactful when incorporating this into a bio.
 But I hate searching on other people’s websites to find out if they even know what the fuck they’re talking about.

 So here we go!
 Previous to my Yoga career, I worked for two Fortune 40 companies and earned an MBA.
 Yes…..sadly I feel the need to mention this so that you know that I’m no dummy.
 Oh hello childhood complex!

 During this time, I traveled to India and earned my 200 hr Yoga Teachers Certificate.
 I in no way wanted to learn about the heritage and ancient teachings of yoga from “Nancy” in Illinois.
 And I found it outrageous that studios were charging $3000 for a training that would take me decades to break even on making $25/hr.

 So instead, I lived in Mumbai for 5 weeks at an Ashram where I found out that Yoga is far different in the mother country than it is in the U.S.!

 What prompted such a drastic and highly unadvisable trip was the death of my mom and subsequent infertility diagnosis.
 Again, I wish I was the type of person to lead my reader softly into such jarring topics.
 So….sorry for that jolt!